List of Ninjago characters: Master Wu

 Sensei/Master Wu (voiced by Paul Dobson, Caleb Skeris as a baby, Madyx Whiteway as a child) is the wise, ancient master of the ninja who frequently wields his father's staff.
 He is Lloyd's uncle, younger son of the First Spinjitzu Master and brother to Garmadon.
-Because of his Oni heritage, Wu has lived for over a thousand years.
+Because of his Oni heritage, Wu has lived for thousands of years.
+Wu was one of the many allies of the ninja that went missing after the Merge, having taken form of a spirit named Sprite, and claiming to have caused the Merge.

 Lord Garmadon

-Lord/Sensei Garmadon (voiced by Mark Oliver, Kai Emmett as a child) is Lloyd's father, Wu's older brother, Misako's husband, and older son of the First Spinjitzu Master.
+Lord/Sensei Garmadon (voiced by Mark Oliver, Kai Emmett as a child in season 9, Dean Petriw as a child in season 11) is Lloyd's father, Wu's older brother, Misako's husband, and older son of the First Spinjitzu Master.
 Garmadon is the main antagonist for the pilot episodes, and a secondary antagonist for the first two seasons.
 In Season 2, he is cleansed of evil and becomes a sensei to the ninja.
 In Season 4, he is sacrificed to the Cursed Realm and resurrected in Season 8 as a being of pure evil.
 He proceeds to conquer Ninjago, proclaiming himself as the realm's new emperor.
 He serves as one of two main antagonists of Season 9.
 However at the end of the season, Garmadon's reign of terror is finally brought to an end and he is imprisoned in Kryptarium Prison.
 In Season 10, he is released to help the ninja defeat the Oni, after which he walks free.
 In Season 15, it is revealed he went into hiding at Vinny Folson's apartment before coming out to help the Ninja fight the Overlord.
 He attempts to help Lloyd to unlock his Oni powers, but ultimately fails.
-Because of his Oni heritage, Garmadon has lived for over a thousand years.
+Because of his Oni heritage, Garmadon has lived for thousands of years.